Berkshire Hathaway Q1 2020 Earnings And Book Value Estimates

 Q1 Holdings Update

-The value of Berkshire's Investments in equity securities (excluding Kraft Heinz) dropped 29% to $169.3 billion from $237.7 billion last quarter, driven by broad based weakness, with financials taking a heavy hit.
+The value of Berkshire's investments in equity securities (excluding Kraft Heinz (NASDAQ:KHC)) dropped 29% to $169.3 billion from $237.7 billion last quarter, driven by broad-based weakness, with financials taking a heavy hit.

 From the ~$68.4 billion loss, after reducing the liability for future income taxes on the balance sheet as "Income taxes, principally deferred" and adding back 21%, we see a net book value loss of $54 billion for Q1.